chansen17/chansen17/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/hyggedev?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Fchansen17&screen_name=hyggedev)

 ## I got the license to do Frontend stuff
-- 👨‍💻  I'm Frontend Developer w/ over 3 years of experience utilizing the most modern and trendy technologies
+- 👨‍💻  I'm ...
+A Frontend Developer w/ over 3 years of experience utilizing the most modern and trendy technologies
-- 🎓  Code Bootcamp Graduate - Frontend ~ React Certificate & Mobile Development ~ React Native Certificate
+- 🎓  I'm ...
+A Code Bootcamp Graduate w/ Certs in ~ React Frontend Development & React Native Mobile Development
-- 🌊  I’m currently face diving into the JAMstack wave!
-Next.jS! 🤘
+- 🌊  I’m ...
+Currently learning JAMStack.
+NextJS 🤘
-- ⌨️  2021 Goals: Contribute to open source regulary.
+- ⌨️  My 2021 Goals ...
+Contribute to open source regulary.
 So I can see my face on the "Contributors" section.
-- ⚡️  Fun fact: I'm very much into self empowerment.
+- ⚡️  Fun fact 1: I'm very much into self empowerment.
 I'm in AWE with Nature, Geography, Geology, Ancient History( Egyptian hieroglyphs... omg), Astronomy, UFO's 🛸, UFO pilots 👾, and Neil deGrasse Tyson. 🤓 So much to learn, not enough ⧖
+- ⚡️  Fun fact 2: I'm half Danish & Korean.
+So I consume a lot of Hakkebof & Flæskestegt paired with Kimchi which is then chased with Soju.

 ---